yaya2devops/cloudblog/README.md

 In my current role, I am focused on improving my skills in multi-cloud environments, including Azure, Google Cloud Platform, and Amazon Web Services.
 I believe that having a strong foundation in multiple cloud platforms allows me to better serve the needs of my clients and add value to their businesses.

-Working with the cloud has opened up many opportunities for me and has helped me to grow as a professional.
+Adding on that, working with the cloud has opened up many opportunities for me and has helped me to grow as a professional.
 I am excited to continue learning and exploring all that the cloud has to offer and more importantly, giving back to the community. <br>

 <img class="img" src="Banner.png" alt="Hey">